fintanmm/alfresco-formula/README.rst

 ``alfresco.repo``
 ------------

 Copies the alfresco.war file to the tomcat webapps directory.
-Updates the global-properties file.
+Updates the global-properties file with the url configuration.

 ``alfresco.share``
 ------------

 Copies the share.war file to the tomcat webapps directory.
-Updates the global-properties file.
+Updates the global-properties file with the url configuration.

 ``alfresco.solr``
 ------------